Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên25/11/2024

 This mine was recognized by UNESCO as a world heritage site earlier this year.
-Initially, the Korean side strongly objected, but then gave in after the Japanese side met its precondition that an exhibition area be built at the mine to show the living and working conditions of Koreans who were forced to work and exploited by Japan there.
+At first, the Korean side strongly objected but then gave in after the Japanese side met its precondition that an exhibition area be built at the mine to show the living and working conditions of Koreans who were forced to work and exploited by Japan there.
 In addition, Tokyo pledged to hold annual memorial ceremonies for the workers who worked in this mine.
 Actually, this can also be considered a good intention of the Japanese side.
 Both of these things have been reported by the Japanese side to UNESCO.

 Quá khứ ám ảnh tương lai Nhật - Hàn- Ảnh 1.